jlab-sensing/ENTS-enclosure/README.md

-We would like to thank our Steve Taylor as well as Nathan Delson and Jerry Tustaniwskyj from the UCSD MAE department for guiding us throughout the project.
+We would like to thank Steve Taylor as well as Nathan Delson and Jerry Tustaniwskyj from the UCSD MAE department for guiding us throughout the project.